Free Virtual Event! Saving Money on Medications

 Want to ask a pharmacist more questions on how to save on medication?
 Join us for a Sterling Silver Club virtual event on Saving Money on Medication.
 To learn more about the Sterling Silver Club, visit our club website.

 Most prescriptions meds are available in generic form.
-Find out the similarities and differences between the two and...Read More
+Find out the similarities and differences between the two and how to determine whether a generic is right for you.
+Approximately 80 percent of prescriptions sold today are generics.
+If...Read More